 As such, I often play a game with myself (perhaps not as seriously as I should) about what my desert island picks would be.
 In this scenario I am stranded (kind of like Gilligan) on an island that has all the yarn and crochet supplies I will ever need.
 The one catch is that I can only take three crochet books with me.

 One serious contender for my desert island picks is Narumi Ogawa’s Mr. Funky’s Super Crochet Wonderful.

-Not only does Mr. Funky’s Super Crochet Wonderful contain reasonably good instruction and diagrams for the beginner, and not only are the pattern directions clear and concise, but the book also captures what for me is one of the things I love most about crochet: the joi.
+I have no idea who Mr. Funky might be, but not only does Mr. Funky’s Super Crochet Wonderful contain reasonably good instruction and diagrams for the beginner, and not only are the pattern directions clear and concise, but the book also captures what for me is one of the things I love most about crochet: the joi.

 The patterns are broken down into two categories: Amigurumi Animals and Super-Cool Accessories.

 The Amigurumi Animals are cute and have pleasing proportions along with clear instructions from Mr. Funky that make it easy to complete the project without having to reference resources outside of the book